Have received representations for reduction in customs duty on gold: Sitharaman

 The country’s current account deficit (CAD), or the difference between outflow and inflow of foreign exchange in the current account, increased to USD 57.2 billion or 2.1 per cent of gross domestic product in 2018-19 as against 1.8 per cent in the previous year.

 The domestic jewellery sector always demands a cut in the duty and relaxation of other import norms for increasing availability of the yellow metal to boost jewellery exports.
-(PTI)
+(AGENCIES)

 Editorial